 9.4.5 If 70 per cent or more of the replies from Member States support consideration for approval at the study group meeting (or if there are no replies), the Director shall advise the chairman that consideration of the approval may proceed.
 (With the authorization given by Member States that the study group may proceed with the approval process, they also recognize that the study group may make the necessary technical and editorial changes in accordance with 9.5.2 below.)

 9.4.6 If less than 70 per cent of the replies received by the due date support consideration for approval at the study group meeting, the Director shall advise the chairman that consideration of the approval may not proceed at that meeting.
 (Nevertheless, the study group should consider the information provided under 9.4.4 above.)

+NOTE – Replies that contain no information regarding the approval or otherwise for authorization to be given for the draft new or revised Recommendation(s) to be considered for approval at the study group meeting shall not be taken into account in the tallies under 9.4.5 and 9.4.6.
+However, the comments received in such replies shall be submitted to a meeting of the study group in accordance with 9.4.7 below.

 9.4.7 Any comments received along with responses to the consultation shall be collected by TSB and submitted as a TD to the next meeting of the study group.